farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

+# SOLID Structure - Checkin 1

+I posted about [Synthesizing Project Organization Methods]({%post_url 2020-07-10-Synthesizing-Structure %}) a few weeks ago.
+Well, I've been busy the last several weeks putting it to practice in my own code.
+The results have been been beyond my expectations!

+You may be wondering where SOLID Structure came from.
+I needed a name for referring to this organization method.
+I landed on SOLID Structure since SOLID principles comprised many of the guiding principles, and it sounds nice.

+Let's look at what's been going well.

+## Limited Design Scope
+I originally concieved of this idea as a way to resolve the conflicting needs of calling and consumed services.
+Callers want only the most limited interface for their dependency and the consumed service wants to be as re-usable as possible.

+I didn't anticipate how powerful this method would be for isolating design decisions.
+The caller defines it's own abstractions for dependencies it needs.
+Likewise, the called service is not concerned about who's calling it.
+I only define it's outbound abstractions based on the current services needs.
+Any flexibility for the caller is provided generically.
+Now realize that each service is a caller and called service.

+This means I don't have to look outside of the singular service when making a design decision.
+In fact, this pattern encourages me not to.
+I can make all decisions without jumping between code components.
+This makes for very fast and focused work.
+It simplifies write-time decisions, minimizes read-time scope (likely to a single assembly), and means that refactoring never leaks beyond the singlular service and its adapters.

+The fundamental power of this pattern is limiting design considerations scope.

+## Pushy SRP

+Two common concerns I've long struggled to slot into my systems are email notifications and background processing.
+SOLID Structure has made both of these clear.

+The underlying problem here is that notifications and background processing are actually separate utility-like services of their own.

+Lets consider notifications.
+The system I'm working on tries to abstract notifications through an EmailAccessor that hides the SMTP framework and an EmailGenerationEngine that creates email content from data and hides a templating framework.
+These seem like reasonable services trying to hide reasonable decisions, but they don't hide that we rely on email or that the emails are generated locally.
+Further, using these services is the lowest energy decision when relying directly on external dependencies.
+This causes the coupling to spread to many consumers.

+I felt the pain of this when I needed to change my system so emails were defined on a remote service where we could edit them visually.
+This meant emails were sent by calling an api with the template ID and data instead of generated locally.
+This is a reasonable desire and completely in line with the system's notification needs, but it completely blew up the system's notification design.
+Every service that sent a notification directly knew about organizing data for an email and had to be changed.

+I would argue that this isn't just a flaw of the system I was working on but a general issue with trying to directly consume a shared notification service.

+Suppose we choose a better event-like design.
+Only minimal data is included on the event and the event subscriber uses that information to look up the rest of the information it needs to compose and send a notification.
+This further abstracts the notification medium, message construction, and number of recipients from the business flow.
+The flaw is the event data.
+Every component of the system will have different events and

+// now look at the general case as to why a directly consumed notification system is not a likely scenario No business flow intrinsically needs to send an email.
+It it more fundamentally an event.
+One or more recievers may want to know about that However, creating a notification service that can be directly consumed by every service in our system is extremely complex.
+Suppose we

+However, when our dependency abstractions are defined externally, we want to cater to abstractions we already have.
+Creating a well-abstracted notification system that serves every component of our system is hard.
+So we usually start with simpler, like a service that abstracts email frameworks.
+Thus, the lowest energy decision my service can make is to create and send an email using the existing email service.

+Solid structure flips this paradigm.

+The key is the selfish dependency abstractions.
+Writing the dependency interface for just my current consumer

+## Decorator and Aspect Friendly

+This has the consequence that I'm pushed to accomodate any customization needs in a generic way.
+This actually makes writing the code easier and safer.

+Post 1: design changes
+ - checkin
+ - most critical factor is reduced scope of design decisions
+   - the selfishness pushes cross-cutting concerns out
+   - pushed out cross-cutting concerns centralize and are easier to map to generalized services
+   - if a generalized service didn't exist, you've now made one that you could sell or reuse
+   - since each dependency interface is smaller and more focused, it's easier to swap, easier to decorate
+   - since services themselves care less about direct callers, they're more general and expose more reusable functionality
+ - also makes for easier factoring, easier outsourcing, easier parallel work

 blog idea: discovering the scalability of my new design architecture
  - minimal interfaces with adapters -> smaller interfaces
  - working on notifications -> realized that notifications are just an event system that happens to send an email as result